ucan-wg/invocation/README.md

 | `h`                 | `VarsigHeader`      | Yes      | The Varsig header        |
 | `ucan/i/1.0.0-rc.1` | `InvocationPayload` | Yes      | The [Invocation Payload] |

 The Signature Payload MUST contain a [Varsig] header, and the [Invocation Payload].
-The Varsig header MUST describe the cryptographic configuration used to format and sign the [Invocaion Payload].
+The Varsig header MUST describe the cryptographic configuration used to format and sign the [Invocation Payload].
 This is important in order to:

 1. Commits the Signature to the cryptographic algorithms used
-2. Describes how the paylaod was serialized before signing
+2. Describes how the payload was serialized before signing

 ## Invocation Payload